Winchester Cathedral: 2012–2019 restoration

-During September 2012, fundraising begins for a planned £19 million programme of repair and expansion.
+During September 2012, fundraising began for a planned £19 million programme of repair and expansion.
 This project aimed to repair and conserve the ancient stained-glass windows of the presbytery clerestory, restore the wooden vault of the presbytery, replace the lead roof of the east end, rewire the building with a new sound system, and open a new exhibition on the Winchester Bible in the south transept triforium.

 During the end of 2012, a high-level internal access scaffold was erected in the presbytery to enable close inspection of the vault and clerestory windows.
 The vault was subject to a detailed construction and paint analyses.
-The results of the inspection and analysis revealed severe corrosion in the windows, many of which had holes in and collapsed glass, and the failure of the lead roof above, which was causing degrading to the 16th century wooden vault of the presbytery.
-A trial removal of the 1950s paint revealed the surviving 16th century paint underneath on the nearly 200 roof bosses.
+The results of the inspection and analysis revealed severe corrosion in the windows, many of which had holes in and collapsed glass, and the failure of the lead roof above, which was causing degrading to the 16th-century wooden vault of the presbytery.
+A trial removal of the 1950s paint revealed the surviving 16th-century paint underneath on the nearly 200 roof bosses.
 In July 2013, a £10.5 million grant from the Heritage Lottery Fund allowed the restoration work to begin.

 In 2014, a birdcage or suspended scaffold was installed below the vault in the presbytery, where it was expected to stay for four years.
 This scaffold allowed close contact with the vaults and clerestory windows to be repaired.
 The scaffold weighed 5 tonnes.
 Also in 2014, the south transept was removed of all of its items including 7,000 books from the library, to allow it to be restored and made ready for the new exhibition, Kings and Scribes, which was planned to open in the triforium at the end of the restoration project.
 The south transept was then filled with scaffolding and sealed off at the tower arch from the rest of the cathedral, which was expected to remain for nearly three years.

 In January 2015, a massive scaffolding frame began to be assembled in the Outer Close, which would be raised to cover the entire presbytery roof.
 In March 2015, a 300 tonne crane lifted the 27 tonne scaffolding frame to a height of 80 ft above the cathedral floor onto the roof.
 This scaffolding frame, which was moulded to the shape of the roof, was then covered with a waterproof layer to allow the lead underneath to be removed.
 Over the next few weeks, 54 tonnes of lead were removed from the roof, dating back as far as the early 19th century, and sent to Leicester to be recast.
 This stage of work was completed in May 2016 with the removal of the external scaffolding and the completion of the lead replacement.